-Metfriendly - Solvency II Lines of Business Category Description Life With-Profits Participation This includes conventional with-profits savings products and accumulating with-profits products (both tax-exempt and taxable), both legacy business and current product lines.
-A global reserve held in relation to significant one-off IT expenses to be incurred in 2023 (Project Darwin) has been allocated entirely to the Life With-Profits Participation line of business on proportionality grounds.
+Category Description Life This includes conventional with-profits savings products and accumulating with-profits products (both tax-exempt and taxable), both legacy business and With-Profits current product lines.
+Participation A global reserve held in relation to significant one-off IT expenses to be incurred in 2023 (Project Darwin) has been allocated entirely to the Life With-Profits Participation line of business on proportionality grounds.
 Other Life Insurance This includes the 5 year non-profit savings plan and level term, decreasing term and mortgage protection business and accelerated critical illness business.
 Health Insurance This comprises a small amount of income protection business, which is not considered material, and a small amount of standalone critical illness business.

-&lt;sup>3 http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32009L0138&from=EN
+3 http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32009L0138&from=EN